This is an overview of how I approach and express my personal pursuits, in both written and visual art.

 topics i focus on

 I’m interested in things with dichotomy, parallels, contradictions … For example, one aspect of travel that I so enjoy is seeing what is the same and what is different in each new place I venture.
-I like that time is both relevant and absolute depending on how you look at it—different zones, different ways it is typically spent in any given culture.
-Names are something else that is relevant and absolute—we may call it Venice, but Italians call it Venezia.
+I like that time is both relative and absolute depending on how you look at it—different zones, different ways it is typically spent in any given culture.
+Names are something else that is relative and absolute—we may call it Venice, but Italians call it Venezia.
 We may call it the Marquesas Islands, but the French call it the Marquises.
 Even something as simple as a trip to the beach can vary so greatly—the color of the sand and water, the texture of the grains, the shells, the way the water moves, the sounds you hear, the temperature, the way the air feels.
 The experience has many constants and many variables, yet it’s something so universal.
 Dichotomies are everywhere and I find them fascinating.

 aesthetics & media